khval/AmigaTimerResources/cia-tests/readme.md

-## These are various test projects, to test CIA chips
+## These are various test projects, to test CIAA8/B chips